WordPress Stop Spam Comments Guide

-When running a blog, the interaction with the readers is equally important as the proper strategy on how to stop WordPress spam comments.
-In this article, we’ll share a guide to stop spam comments in WordPress immediately.
+When running a blog, interacting with the readers is equally important as the proper strategy to stop WordPress spam comments.
+In this article, we’ll share a guide to immediately stop spam comments on WordPress websites and the best tools, tips & effective methods on how to combat it.

 A Guide To Stop Spam Comments On WordPress